Neoepitope-based Personalized DNA Vaccine Approach in Pediatric Patients With Recurrent Central Nervous System Tumors

 Description

-Eligibility Criteria for Tissue Sequencing (Step 1)
+Step 1 Eligibility Criteria for Tissue Sequencing

 Inclusion Criteria:

-• Any patient between the ages of 12 and 25 years of age (inclusive) who was diagnosed with a pediatric brain tumor of any histologic subtype, who has now developed recurrent or refractory disease.
+• Any patient between the ages of 12 and 25 years of age (inclusive) who was diagnosed with any of the following:

-• All patients enrolled in this trial will receive standard of care treatment for recurrent and/or refractory pediatric brain tumors, including systemic agents, prior to receiving the investigational agent.
+• All patients enrolled in this trial will receive treatment for pediatric CNS tumors, including systemic agents, investigational agents, or radiation therapy, prior to receiving the neoantigen DNA vaccine.
+Co-enrollment to another interventional clinical trial is permitted during the vaccine manufacture period.

 • Ability to understand and willingness to sign an IRB approved written informed consent document (or that of legally authorized representative, if applicable) or patient has a guardian who has the ability to understand and willingness to sign an IRB approved written informed consent document.

-Eligibility Criteria for Treatment Administration (Step 2) Step 2 Inclusion Criteria
+Step 2 Eligibility Criteria for Treatment Administration

 • Personalized neoantigen DNA vaccine manufactured for administration.

-• Karnofsky/Lansky performance status ≥ 60%
+• Karnofsky/Lansky performance status ≥ 50%

 • Prior therapy washout requirements (with exception of bevacizumab):

 • For agents that have known adverse events occurring beyond 7 days after administration, this period must be extended to beyond the time during which adverse events are known to occur.
-The duration of this interval should be discussed with the study chair.
+The duration of this interval should be discussed with the study PI.

 • For biologic agents that have a prolonged half-life, the appropriate interval since last treatment should be discussed with the PI prior to first dose of vaccine.